Download Assured OSS packages using a remote repository

 Assured OSS packages are stored on a Google-managed Artifact Registry repository.
 You can access and download the OSS packages offered by Assured OSS using one of the following methods:

-• Set up a virtual repository (preview feature) that acts as a single access point to download, install, or deploy packages in the same format from one or more upstream repositories.
+• Set up a virtual repository (Preview feature) that acts as a single access point to download, install, or deploy packages in the same format from one or more upstream repositories.
 An upstream repository can be an Artifact Registry standard or remote repository.

 • Set up a remote (also called mirror or proxy) repository to act as a proxy for the Assured OSS Artifact Registry repository.
 You will connect to the remote repository to download the packages.
 This method is commonly used in organizations that access open source software using a repository manager like Jfrog Artifactory or Sonatype Nexus.